etingof/snmpsim/README.txt

 1.3.6.1.2.1.2.2.1.5.1|66|10000000
 1.3.6.1.2.1.2.2.1.5.2|66|100000000

-There are no special requirements for device file name and location.
-Note, that Simulator treats device file path as an SNMPv1/v2c community string and its MD5 hash constitutes SNMPv3 context name.
+There are no special requirements for data file name and location.
+Note, that Simulator treats data file path as an SNMPv1/v2c community string and its MD5 hash constitutes SNMPv3 context name.

-Another way to produce device files is to run the mib2dev.py tool against virtually any MIB file.
+Another way to produce data files is to run the mib2dev.py tool against virtually any MIB file.
 With that method you do not have to have a donor device and the values, that are normally returned by a donor device, will instead be chosen randomly.